The Biggest Losers of 2013: Prediction

 The Pocketnow Reader

 Let us know of your thoughts in the comments below.
-Upvote your favorites and we’ll update this post to reflect your biggest losers for 2012.
-Top three upvoted devices, platforms, OEMs, will make it here, you know, for posterity!
+Upvote your favorites and we’ll update this post to reflect the biggest winners of 2013, according to You.
+Top three upvoted will make it here, you know, for posterity!

-Update: According to comments, upvotes minus downvotes, The Pocketnow Reader considers Apple Maps, HTC One Series and RIM as a losers for 2012.
+Update: According to comments, upvotes minus downvotes, The Pocketnow Reader considers RIM/BlackBerry, Sony and the iPhone as losers for 2013.
 If you don’t agree, contribute in the comments with your own take, upvote or downvote.